-Surface runoff due to limitation in infiltration capacity and macropore flow are calculated from the sum of snow melt and rainfall, and are withdrawn from actual infiltration.
+Surface runoff due to limitation in infiltration capacity and macropore flow are calculated from the sum of snow melt and rainfall; the water available for infiltration (infilt0).

-If the sum is greater than the infiltration capacity (a threshold parameter, mactrinf), and the water in the upper soil layer is larger than another threshold (mactrsm) then macropore flow (macroflow) and surface runoff (infoverflow) may occur.
-These runoffs are caused by an inadequate infiltration capacity of the soil.
-Both these two flows are calculated as a percentage (macrate respective srrate) of the infiltration above the infiltration capacity threshold;
+If the current infiltration rate is greater than a threshold (mactrinf, mm/timestep) then macropore flow (macroflow) and surface runoff (infoverflow) may occur.
+In addition, the water in the upper soil layer needs to be larger than another threshold (mactrsm) for surface runoff and macropore flow to occur.
+The two flows are calculated as a percentage (macrate respective srrate) of the infiltration above the first threshold: